HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Orthopedic Nurse.md

 Welcome to the Orthopedic Nurse Interview Preparation !
 This resource is designed to help you ace your Orthopedic Nurse interviews with confidence.

+An Orthopedic Nurse is a specialized healthcare professional who focuses on providing care to patients with musculoskeletal disorders and injuries.
+These nurses play a crucial role in the field of healthcare and medicine, as they assist in diagnosing, treating, and managing orthopedic conditions.
+They work closely with orthopedic surgeons and other healthcare professionals to develop and implement care plans, administer medications, perform assessments, and educate patients on self-care techniques.
+Orthopedic nurses also assist in surgeries, including pre-operative and post-operative care, and provide support and guidance to patients throughout their recovery process.
+Their expertise and dedication contribute significantly to improving the quality of life for individuals with orthopedic conditions.

 ## 🚀 Overview

 Whether you're a seasoned Orthopedic Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Orthopedic Nurse interviews to help you prepare and succeed.